aws/aws-sdk-js-v3/clients/client-connect/README.md

 contact routing.
 You can also resolve customer issues more efficiently by getting customers in touch with the appropriate agents.</p>
 <p>There are limits to the number of Amazon Connect resources that you can create.
 There
 are also limits to the number of requests that you can make per second.
-For more information, see
+For more information, seeP98941055 <a href="https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-service-limits.html">Amazon Connect Service
-<a href="https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-service-limits.html">Amazon Connect Service Quotas</a> in the <i>Amazon Connect Administrator
+Quotas</a> in the <i>Amazon Connect Administrator Guide</i>.</p>
-Guide</i>.</p>
 <p>You can connect programmatically to an Amazon Web Services service by using an endpoint.
 For
 a list of Amazon Connect endpoints, see <a href="https://docs.aws.amazon.com/general/latest/gr/connect_region.html">Amazon Connect Endpoints</a>.</p>